 My mother called me barely two hours later and let me know she was going to be coming over.
 I tried to reassure her that she didn’t need to, but she insisted.
 I had discovered my baby was gone and just wanted to cuddle the children I did have; she had discovered her grandbaby was gone and just wanted to cuddle the grandchildren she did have.

 A few hours later, as the tears were refilling and my mother was getting comfortable, I started thinking clearer.
 Eleazar David and Lily May were going to work for names since we wouldn’t know the gender until Heaven, so we searched for unisex names.
 Brian, learning Hebrew for his Master of Divinity program, wanted to choose a Hebrew name.
 Leor Eden is what was finally decided.
 Leor meaning “my light”, and Eden after the garden of Eden which was paradise on Earth, as he or she would always be in paradise.

 Then it hit me.
 Why was I giving up so easily.
 I stood in front of Brian and grabbed his hands.

 “No. This isn’t the time for tears and mourning.
 We have a God who does miracles, and He can bring our baby back.”

-Brian looked at me with his sad, kind eyes that melt my heart and give a bit of a smile and a nod.
+Brian looked at me with his sad, kind eyes that melted my heart, but gave a small smile.
 “You’re right.”

-We folded our hands together and bowed down before our God and prayed hard for a miracle.
-We prayed that He would have our baby’s heart start beating again, and if not, that He would hold our close.
+We folded our hands together, bowed our heads before our God, and prayed hard for a miracle.
+We prayed that He would have our baby’s heart start beating again, and, if not, that He would hold our hearts close.

-The rest of the night seemed surreal, but Charlotte had a blast with Grammie which lifted her heart and mine.
-It really makes me want to keep having kids when I see the joy my children bring to my parents, it fills my heart with joy and pride over them.
+The rest of the night seemed surreal, but Charlotte had a blast with Grammie which lifted her spirit and mine.
+Whenever I see the joy my children bring to my parents, it fills my heart with joy and pride over them.

 I looked over at my mother and apologized.